-Canon 20D versus Canon M6
+Canon 20D vs M6

-The Canon EOS 20D and the Canon EOS M6 are two digital cameras that were announced, respectively, in August 2004 and February 2017.
+The Canon EOS 20D and the Canon EOS M6 are two digital cameras that were revealed to the public, respectively, in August 2004 and February 2017.
 The 20D is a DSLR, while the M6 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The 20D has a resolution of 8.2 megapixel, whereas the M6 provides 24 MP.
+The 20D has a resolution of 8.2 megapixels, whereas the M6 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is considerably smaller (50 percent) than the Canon 20D.
 Moreover, the M6 is substantially lighter (49 percent) than the 20D.
 In this context, it is worth noting that neither the 20D nor the M6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.